 It did put some method behind the madness for me.
 Why we choose what we choose.
 And why our choices are sometimes irrational but also systematic in that regards.
 I’ve learned that I’m full of biases and fallacies.
 I cannot avoid each and every one of them.
 But I can try to avoid the big ones.
 When it comes to big decisions.

-Rolf Dobelli, Die Kunst des klaren Denkens.
+- Rolf Dobelli, Die Kunst des klaren Denkens.
 52 Denkfehler, die Sie besser anderen überlassen, Carl Hanser GmbH + Co., 2011 — The book that started my journey into behavioural psychology as part of a post-mortem into a failed start-up.
 Confronted with the ugly truths of Survivorship Bias and Not Invented Here, the book shed some light on my gross overestimation of the success rate and other decisions that seem irrational in hindsight.
 The biases discussed in the book are part of my checklist I run important decisions past.
 For the rest, I try to use common sense and minimise the errors in the full knowledge of accepting some level of leeway.
 This book is also the main reason why I stopped watching the news.
-The author even went on stage and summed up his main points in the following TED talk:

 Rolf Dobelli, Die Kunst des klugen Handelns.
 52 Irrwege, die Sie besser anderen überlassen, Carl Hanser GmbH + Co., 2012 — The follow up book to Die Kunst des klaren Denkens with 52 more biases and fallacies.
 Once more, well written and a solid addition to my checklist to run important decisions past.